EinScott/bon/README.md

 > On type: uint8*
 ```

 Printing of errors is disabled in non-DEBUG configurations and can be forced off by defining ``BON_NO_PRINT`` in the workspace settings.
-Optionally, defining ``BON_PROVIDE_ERROR`` always makes bon set ``Bon.LastDeserializeError`` to its error message before returning (in case you want to want to properly report it somehow).
+Optionally, defining ``BON_PROVIDE_ERROR_MESSAGE`` always makes bon call the ``Bon.onDeserializeError`` event with the error message before returning (in case you want to want to properly report it somehow).

 ### Syntax